dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-enable-filter-pushdown.md

 	</pre>

 9. Conclusion
-   The parameter `gpxf_enable_filter_pushdown` increases the performance of the HAWQ queries by many fold.
+   The parameter `pxf_enable_filter_pushdown` increases the performance of the HAWQ queries by many fold.